pascualgroup/varmodel3/README.md

   3. Modify the parameter values,
   4. Run the script: `julia run.jl`, or directly as a shell script, `./run.jl`.

 * To perform a run with an existing parameters file in JSON format, copy the parameters file into a new experiment directory, and use the script `varmodel3/run.jl` as described in the comment string.
-To see how to generate parameters from JSON, see `examples/json/generate-json.jl`.
-The purpose of this file is to illustrate how to generate JSON from Julia for running experiments.
-This is useful for parameter sweeps, where you will want to create an output directory for each run, with a parameters file in each directory.
+To see how to generate parameters from JSON, see the code embedded in the example for parameter sweeps (`examples/sweep/generate-sweep.jl`).

 ### Parameter sweeps